dustinpfister/blog_posts/_posts/nodejs-filesystem-mkdir.md

 ### 1.1 - Basic callback style examples of fs mkdir

 Here I have a Basic callback style example of the fs mkdir method.
+This will work on just about any version of node I thing, if not you must be using a crazy old version that is no longer supported.

 ```js
 var fs = require('fs'),